Forgotten Songs

 🎧 Tip 2: Refresh your Forgotten Playlist after every Sync

 After syncing, tap Forgotten Playlist.
 This rebuilds your playlist of the 100 most-forgotten songs and saves it directly in your Spotify account.
-The playlist name is date-stamped (like Resurface - 060601) so you can always tell how fresh it is โ even if Spotify is slow to show the new name.
+The playlist is date-stamped (like Resurface - 062801) β month, day, and build number β so you can always tell exactly how fresh it is.
+The playlist description also includes the exact time it was built, which helps confirm you're looking at the latest version.

 🔄 Tip 3: Use Flip Sort to prove it's working